microsoft/fluentui/rfcs/react-components/convergence/custom-styling.md

 Partners migrating from v0/v8 to v9 have brought up that v9's custom styling does not provide the same granularity of customization as previous versions.
 See the appendix for detailed partner use cases and scenarios.

-Partners producing component libaries or component design surfaces are the most concerned about the lack of customization.
+Partners producing component libraries or component design surfaces are the most concerned about the lack of customization.
 They would like to customize the style of a single type of component without changing the style of other components.